CWP: Instance complexity weighted channel-wise soft masks for network pruning: Experiments

-\textbf{The effectiveness of the regularizer on important scores.} To verify the effectiveness of our proposed regularizer on the soft masks of filters, we compared the results with and without the polarization regularizer.
-The evaluation was conducted on CIFAR-10 dataset to compress ResNet32 and ResNet56 networks.
-If the regularizer is not applied, there is no obvious gap in the mask distribution, therefore we manually select the threshold to make sure the desired FLOPs reduction rate is reached.
-As shown in Table~\ref{tab5}, the proposed polarization regularizer yields better performing subnetworks that has higher accuracy and less FLOPs.
-For instance, with $\sim$62\% FLOPs reduction rate on ResNet32, applying the regularizer enables 0.78\% accuracy improvement, and only 0.09\% accuracy boost is achieved without the regularizer.
-Similar results are observed on ResNet56.
-The polarization effect of the proposed regularizer is shown in Figure~\ref{fig4}, the filters are gradually separated into two parts when the training iterations increases, and finally a large margin between the two sets of filters is observed.
-These results demonstrate our proposed regularizer is effective in identifying important filters, and helpful to find a sweet spot that clearly separate the filters into two parts.
+\textbf{The effectiveness of the regularizer on the soft masks.} To verify the effectiveness of our proposed regularizer on the soft masks of the filters, we conduct several experiments on CIFAR-10 dataset to compare our pruning results of ResNet32 and ResNet56 networks with the results obtained by replacing our proposed regularizer with other regularizers.
+Specifically, $\ell_1$ regularizer and the polarization regularizer proposed in~\cite{zhuang2020neuron} (here named as Zhuang polarization) are adopted for evaluation.
+For the pruning results based on the $\ell_1$ regularizer, there is no obvious gap in the mask distribution (as shown in Figure~\ref{fig5}), therefore we manually select the threshold on the masks to achieve the desired FLOPs reduction rate.
+For the pruning results based on the Zhuang polarization, the filters are separated into two parts due to the effect of polarization (as shown in Figure~\ref{fig5}), and we follow the steps introduced in~\cite{zhuang2020neuron} to select the threshold.
+As shown in Table~\ref{tab5}, the proposed polarization regularizer yields better performing subnetworks that has higher accuracy and similar or higher FLOPs reduction rate.
+With $\sim$63\% FLOPs reduction rate on ResNet32, applying our regularizer enables 0.78\% accuracy boost, while the accuracy improvement is 0.07\% for the $\ell_1$ regularizer and 0.24\% for the Zhuang polarization.
+Our method also yields compact subnetworks for ResNet56 that show higher accuracy than those generated by the competitors.
+For instance, with $\sim$66\% FLOPs removed, our polarization regularizer improves the model accuracy by 0.33\%, while the $\ell_1$ regularizer results in accuracy loss and the Zhuang polarization improves the accuracy by 0.18\% with a lower FLOPs reduction rate.
+Compared to the polarization results obtained by the Zhuang polarization, our method makes the filters be gradually separated into two parts when the training iterations increases, and finally a large margin between the two sets of filters is observed (as shown in Figure~\ref{fig6}).
+As our proposed polarization regularizer encourages the masks to be located at the two ends, the discretization gap between training and evaluation is significantly reduced, which makes our method get better performance than the Zhuang polarization.
+These results demonstrate the proposed regularizer is effective in identifying important filters, and convenient to automatically remove redundant filters without manual exploring of the threshold.